CIBC-Internal/python/Doc/library/mmap.rst

    .. method:: write(bytes)

-      Write the bytes in *bytes* into memory at the current position of the file pointer; the file position is updated to point after the bytes that were written.
+      Write the bytes in *bytes* into memory at the current position of the file pointer and return the number of bytes written (never less than ``len(bytes)``, since if the write fails, a :exc:`ValueError` will be raised).
+The file position is updated to point after the bytes that were written.
 If the mmap was created with :const:`ACCESS_READ`, then writing to it will raise a :exc:`TypeError` exception.

+      .. versionchanged:: 3.5
+         Writable :term:`bytes-like object` is now accepted.

+      .. versionchanged:: 3.6
+         The number of bytes written is now returned.

    .. method:: write_byte(byte)